GIScience/vostok/README.md

     line 14	Enable shadowing
     line 15	Output file name
     line 16	Enable multi threading
+    line 17	Minimum threshold for sun angle at horizon in degree (optional)

 The input file (line 1) contains the points which are used for shadowing the scene.